-April 2020 to Ongoing – Report on Avoidable Deaths from COVID-19: India and Odisha
+April 2020 to Ongoing – Avoidable Deaths from the Effect of the COVID-19 Pandemic and Lockdown in India

 24 July 2020 – We are pleased to announce that the School of Business Research Ethics Committee of the University of Leicester has granted ethical approval for the research projected titled “Studying Avoidable Deaths From The Impact of COVID19 and Lockdown in India and Odisha” (Ethics reference: 27314-nsrb1-ss/bu:innovation,technology&ops).